Interpretation Guide

 The next column labeled "Average," is the average (mean) you received from students for each item.

 To help you understand your ratings, we have provided interpretive statements in the "Comments" column.
-The comments "Superior," "Good," Fair" and "Needs Improvement," were derived from the results for all GTAs in the classroom for the first time during the Fall semesters in 1999 - 2001 (N = 324).
-The comments are intended to show how you did relative to other GTAs as follows:
+The comments "Superior," "Good," Fair" and "Needs Improvement," were derived from the results for all GTAs in the classroom for the first time during the Fall semesters in 1999 - 2002.
+The criteria for the comments are as follows:

-NOTE: If you received comments of "Serious Concern" on three or more items, please read your cover letter carefully.
+NOTE: If you received comments of "Serious Concern" on two or more items, please read the email accompanying your report carefully.